The latest FFScout Community Round-up

 Head-to-Head Leagues

-In League 1, another win for Ville Tuominen (aka Santigold) saw him become the outright leader, moving three points clear of Tim Hill, Olavi Oja, Cam Black, and Aleksander Våge Nilsen (aka AleksanderVN).
+In League 1, Ville Tuominen (aka Santigold) racked up another win to make it 24 points out of a possible 27 after a narrow victory over former Meet the Manager guest Aleksander Våge Nilsen (aka AleksanderVN).

-Ville is 123rd in our Career Hall of Fame and is in his 11th season, with five previous top 10,000 finishes.
+And Tim Hill moved clear in second following a win over the lowest-scoring manager this Gameweek Cam Black, who only mustered 31 points.

-David Stanton (aka Captain Wales) in League 3 Division 2, and in League 5 Anoop K in Division 4, Nigel Kendall in Division 8 and Muhammad Faris in Division 11 also all won again in Gameweek 8.
-They are the only managers in the top five Leagues to have won all eight of their matches so far.
+David Stanton (aka Captain Wales), Nigel Kendall and Muhammad Faris all suffered their first defeats of the season, which leaves Anoop K in League 5 Division 4 and Filipe Loureiro in League 6 Division 16 as the only managers in the top six Leagues to have won all nine of their matches so far.

+Shahen Withana is the only manager taking part in the Head-to-Head Leagues currently in the top 1,000 overall.
+But despite an impressive rank of 570th, the high-flying manager has lost three times in the opening nine rounds and sits third in Division 14 of League 8.

+A fixtures table can be found in the Scout’s Guide to Gameweek 10, while the main Head-to-Head page should answer any question you have about the competition.

 Last Man Standing